algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 Here are the different forms of the "CMP" instruction:

-- `CMP Registre, Variable` : This form compares the contents of a register with the value stored in a memory variable.
+- `CMP Registre, Variable` : This form compares the contents of a register with the value stored in a memory variable

-- `CMP Variable, Variable `: In this case, two memory variables are compared.
+- `CMP Variable, Variable `: In this case, two memory variables are compared

-- `CMP Registre, Registre` : You can compare the contents of two registers using this form.
+- `CMP Registre, Registre` : You can compare the contents of two registers using this form

-- `CMP DirectValue, DirectValue` : It's also possible to compare two immediate values directly.
+- `CMP DirectValue, DirectValue` : It's also possible to compare two immediate values directly

 **Example Usage:**